 Arrangement in Grey and Black, No. 2: Portrait of Thomas Carlyle dates from between 1872 and 1873.
 1

-According to Whistler, as reported by the Pennells, Mme Emilie Venturi (1821–1893) and Thomas Carlyle (1795-1881) saw the Arrangement in Grey and Black: Portrait of the Painter's Mother [YMSM 101]) in Whistler's studio in 1872, and she persuaded Carlyle to sit to Whistler, after which sittings began almost immediately in the studio at 2 Lindsey Row.
-According to Whistler,
+1872: According to Whistler, Mme Emilie Venturi (1821–1893) and Thomas Carlyle (1795-1881) saw the Arrangement in Grey and Black: Portrait of the Painter's Mother [YMSM 101] in Whistler's studio in 1872, and she persuaded Carlyle to sit to Whistler, after which sittings began almost immediately in the studio at 2 Lindsey Row:

 '[Carlyle] came one morning soon, and he sat down, and I had the canvas ready, and my brushes and palette, and Carlyle said, And now, mon, fire away! ...
 Carlyle agreed that I had given him clean linen and he liked the portrait – he told people afterward that he had been there, talking ... and that I had just gone on with my work, and had paid no attention to him whatever.'
 2

-On 29 July 1873 William Allingham (1824-1889) noted in diary that sittings were then continuing, and Whistler, who had 'begun by asking two or three sittings ... managed to get a great many' until Carlyle rebelled – he seemed only concerned 'to get the coat painted to ideal perfection, the face went for little.'
+1873: On 29 July 1873 William Allingham (1824-1889) noted in his diary that sittings were then continuing, and Whistler, who had 'begun by asking two or three sittings ... managed to get a great many' until Carlyle rebelled – he seemed only concerned 'to get the coat painted to ideal perfection, the face went for little.'
 3 The Pennells record that either the painter Philip Richard Morris (1836-1902) or his father eventually had to sit for the coat.
 4

 Two letters from Mary Carlyle (1848-1895), née Aitken, the niece of Thomas Carlyle, refer to sittings, but are not, unfortunately, dated.
-One postpones a sitting, and she writes:
+In one letter she postpones a sitting, and writes:

 'My Uncle bids me say ... that he is very sorry he must give up his appointment with you this morning.
 He is not well enough to risk going out in the rain, even in a cab, but I hope there will be no difficulties in the way of his sitting next week.